winterTTr/winterTTr.github.io/source/_posts/2015-09-05-CSharp-Unit-Test-with-Microsoft-Fakes.md

 ## Other Options

-- [Moq](https://github.com/Moq/moq4) which is my favorate test framework
+- [Moq](https://github.com/Moq/moq4) which is my favourite test framework